Tarap (TV series)

 Tarap is a 2020 Pakistani drama television series that premiered on Hum TV on 29 March 2020.
 It is produced by Babar Javed and MD Productions and directed by Nadeem Siddiqui.
 It features Syed Jibran and Hiba Bukhari in lead roles.
 The supporting cast includes Babar Ali, Waseem Abbas, Nausheen Shah, and Saleem Mairaj.
 Tarap is a story of hardship, sacrifice, and love, which shapes the characters and plot.
-The drama initially aired every Sunday at 9:10 pm, then in Ramadan aired every Saturday and Sunday night at 9:10 pm, resuming back to one day normally.
+The drama initially aired every Sunday at 9:10 pm, then in Ramadan aired every Saturday and Sunday night at 9:10 pm, returning to its once-a-week schedule after Ramadan.